codecov/kotlin-standard/README.md

 ## Configuration

 This project is written in `Kotlin 1.3` and is built using `Gradle 5.6`.
-Unit test are written using the `Spek` framework and coverge reports are generated using `Jacoco` plugin.
+Unit test are written using the `Spek` framework and coverage reports are generated using `Jacoco` plugin.

 ## Usage